7080 Dixie Rd, Mississauga, ON, Canada

 Pella Ceremony

-Bride’s father will place one end of groom’s scarf (called the Palla) over groom’s right shoulder and place the other end into bride’s hand signifying he gives his daughter to the groom.
+The father of the bride will elegantly place one end of the groom’s scarf, referred to as the Palla, over the groom’s right shoulder, while he hands the other end to the bride, signifying his act of giving his daughter to the groom.

 Lavan